-The Department of Water and Environmental Regulation and the Waste Authority, with support from the FOGO Reference Group, are delivering a series of online sessions to support the roll out of food organics and garden organics collection services.
+The Waste Authority and Department of Water and Environmental Regulation, with support from the FOGO Reference Group, are delivering a series of online sessions to support the rollout of food organics and garden organics (FOGO) collection services.

 Session 1: Setting the scene – Friday 17 April 2020

-Scott McKenzie from the Department of Water and Environmental Regulation provided an update on FOGO actions in the Waste Strategy Action Plan (Action 2).
+Scott McKenzie from the Department of Water and Environmental Regulation provided an update on FOGO actions in the Waste avoidance and resource recovery action plan 2030.